jvpasinatto/MRML_Slicer/README.md

 #### info_vol
 Function that get info from de header of the .nii file.

+#### volume_node
+Node that represents the volume, stores the references to the display and storage nodes and also basic info about the volume.

 #### volumedisplay_node
 Node that stores the info about how to display the volume in the scene.
 Here you can change, among others, the following parameters: